 ANNEX 5.2.
-LIST OF HELPFUL RESOURCES AND WHERE TO ACCESS THEM resource title audience Available and public resources Safe guarding/ PSEA All staff Training package: PSEA Course material for preventing sexual exploitation and abuse, InterAction.
+LIST OF HELPFUL RESOURCES AND WHERE TO ACCESS THEM

+Training or resource title Target audience Available and public resources Training package: Course material for preventing sexual exploitation and abuse, InterAction.
 InterAction developed several tools and resources to establish a sustainable policy framework and staff capacity to prevent and respond to sexual exploitation and abuse at all levels of an organization.
 The training guides, resources and handouts are available for download.
 Training of Trainers on GBV focusing on SEA, UNICEF Facilitators are expected to take specific modules and adapt them to their needs and the context where the training is taking place (objectives, profile of participants, office and national culture and time available etc.).
 This is a two-day training.
 The first day is designed to increase participant's knowledge and understanding of the concept of gender, and gender-based violence.
 The second day takes a closer look at sexual exploitation and abuse and includes sessions on the core principles for a code of conduct, reporting mechanisms and developing a programmatic response.
 Video "To serve with Pride" Executive Committee on Humanitarian Affairs and Peace and Security (ECHA/ECPS) United Nations (UN) and Nongovernmental Organization (NGO) Task Force on Protection from Sexual Exploitation and Abuse.
 Compendium of practices Protection from Sexual Exploitation and Abuse Compendium of Practices on Community-Based Complaints Mechanisms, Interagency Standing Committee (IASC) Task Force on Protection from Sexual Exploitation and Abuse by our own staff.
 The purpose of the present compendium is to reference practices which have been applied during the implementation of community-based complaints mechanisms, particularly those established with the explicit objective of addressing sexual exploitation and abuse of beneficiaries by humanitarian or development personnel.
-The purpose is also to highlight practices used when operating CBCMs in a broader range of issues.
-It's Not That Grey - How to identify the grey area - a practical guide for the twilight zone of sexual harassment, Period.
+The purpose is also to highlight practices used when operating CBCMs in a broader range of issues. beneficiaries by humanitarian or development personnel.
+The purpose is also to highlight practices used when operating CBCMs in a broader